 economics.reps@aph.gov.au

 For more information about this committee, visit its website.
-On the site, you can make a submission to the inquiry, read other submissions, and get details for upcoming public hearings.
-You can also track the committee and receive email updates by clicking on the blue ‘Track Committee’ button in the bottom right-hand side of the page.
+On the site, you can read submissions, and get details for upcoming public hearings.
+You can also track the committee and receive email updates by clicking on the blue ‘Track this Committee’ button in the bottom right-hand side of the page.